David Kelly (weapons expert): Contact with Andrew Gilligan

 Gilligan had not been able to get confirmation from any other sources about the veracity of the claim.
 The producer of Today, Kevin Marsh, writes that Gilligan went off his pre-prepared script.
 With news based on an anonymous single source, stories "have to be reported word perfectly" to be precise about the meaning; according to Marsh, "Gilligan had lost control of that precision".
 Downing Street had not been forewarned of the story, or been contacted to ask for a statement.
 At 7:32 am the government press office issued a statement to refute the story: "Not one word of the dossier was not entirely the work of the intelligence agencies".
 Gilligan then broadcast a report for the BBC Radio 5 Live Breakfast programme in which he repeated the claim that the government had inserted the 45-minute claim into the dossier.
 Kelly did not recognise himself from Gilligan's description of a "senior official in charge of drawing up the document"; Kelly had taken no part in drafting the document and had only been asked for comments on the contents.

 The following day Watts telephoned Kelly at home to discuss the quotes on the Today programme; she recorded the call.
 When she asked him if he was being questioned about the identity of the source, Kelly replied "I mean they wouldn't think it was me, I don't think.
 Maybe they would, maybe they wouldn't.
 I don't know".
 Their conversation also included the possible involvement of Campbell in the inclusion of the 45-minute claim in the dossier:

 SW OK just back momentarily on the 45 minute issue I'm feeling like I ought to just explore that a little bit more with you the um err.
-So would it be accurate then, as you did that earlier conversation, to say that it was Alastair Campbell himself who...
+So would it be accurate then, as you did in that earlier conversation, to say that it was Alastair Campbell himself who...

 DK No I can't.
 All I can say is the Number Ten press office.
 I've never met Alastair Campbell so I can't ...
 But I think Alastair Campbell is synonymous with that press office because he's responsible for it.